yejing97/yejing97.github.io/_pages/about.md

   - /about.html
 ---

-I am Yejing XIE, a researcher dedicated to advancing knowledge in my field through rigorous research, collaboration, and mentorship.
+I am Yejing XIE, a recent PhD graduate.
 ======

 I am passionate about **Deep Learning**, with a focus on **Document Analysis**.
 My PhD thesis combines **Graph Neural Networks** and **Transformer-based Language Model** to address Handwritten Mathematical Expression Recognition.